User Guide

 -

-gets all employees with status ofpending_approval
+filter-status st/pending_approvalgets all employees with status ofpending_approval.

 Locating employee by name : find